How to Make Heart-Shaped Seed Paper Valentines — Easy Step-by-Step Guide

 14. 14

-Once dry, carefully peel the seed paper from the wax paper.
-Your unique Valentine's Day seed paper is ready to be written on and gifted!
+Once the seed paper is completely dry and firm, carefully peel the top layer of wax or parchment paper away.
+Then, gently peel the dried seed paper hearts from the bottom sheet.
+Your unique Valentine's Day seed paper is now ready to be written on and gifted!

 Tips & Troubleshooting

-• 5Store your finished seed paper valentines in a cool, dry place until Valentine's Day.
+• 5Store your finished seed paper valentines in a cool, dry place, perhaps in a resealable bag or an airtight container, until Valentine's Day.
+This prevents them from absorbing moisture, which could lead to mold or premature germination.

 Frequently Asked Questions